Difference Between Apache Hive and Apache HBase

 |Data Storage||The date is stored in Hive Metastore, Partitions and Buckets in Apache Hive||Data are stored in Column and Row-wise of tables in Apache HBase|

-This has been a guide to Apache Hive vs Apache HBase, their Meaning, Head to Head Comparison, Key Differences, Comparision Table, and Conclusion.
+This has been a guide to Apache Hive vs Apache HBase.
+Here we have discussed Apache Hive vs Apache HBase head to head comparison, key differences along with infographics and comparison table.
 You may also look at the following articles to learn more –